-4. Cash in on your rewards credit card points.
+4. Cash in on your rewards credit card points when holiday shopping.

 I’ve already started this for this holiday shopping season.
 I had a rewards card that had a nice buildup of cash back rewards (thank you Alltru Signature Rewards!) so it’s helping me buy the stuff I need.
 It’s like a gift card from my credit union to buy something nice for my friends and family.
 The gift that keeps on giving.

-5. Open a Holiday Club account for next year.
+5. Open a savings account for next year’s holiday shopping.

-While you are in the branch looking into that Signature Rewards cash back credit card, ask a Financial Service Representative to set you up with a Holiday Club account.
-Set up automatic deductions so that every month you are prepping for this stress next year.
-My budget for this year says I’ll be spending about $800 in gifts and supplies in the next two months.
+Get ready for next year by setting up a separate savings account just to save for holiday spending.
+Then you can set up automatic deductions so that every month you are prepping for this stress next year.
+My budget for this year says I’ll be spending about $800 in gifts and supplies for the holidays.
 If I set aside $65 a month for the next year, my next holiday season will be just about paid for and I can rest easy.
-I also use Alltru’s High Yield Online Savings account and the super easy RollUp Savings account to help me prep for this season as well.
+I use Alltru’s High Yield Online Savings account and the super easy RollUp Savings account to help me prep for this season as well.
 There really isn’t a wrong way to save for big purchases.